Editor’s Note: This post was originally published in May 2015 and has been updated for accuracy and comprehensiveness

-The pacifier falls out and BAM!
+The pacifier falls out of baby’s mouth and BAM!
 They are awake and crying.

-So then it’s up to Mom to go in and out over and over re-inserting the dummy into baby’s mouth.
+So then it’s up to Mom (or Dad!) to go in and out, and over and over re-inserting the dummy into baby’s mouth.
 This results in countless night wakings for baby and for the rest of the family!

-The paci goes from helping baby to fall asleep to then being an object the baby has to have in order to sleep.
+The paci goes from helping baby to fall asleep to being an object the baby has to have in order to sleep.
 But pacifiers use can make great sleep tools if used properly.

 What is a Sleep Prop?

 Sleep props can be anything that your child needs in order to fall asleep, from a pacifier to a stuffed animal.

-With Babywise sleep training method, (or any sleep method!) the ideal is to avoid sleep props and instead allow the baby to learn how to self soothe and fall asleep on their own.
+With Babywise sleep training method, (or any sleep method!) the ideal is to avoid sleep props and instead allow the baby to learn how to self-soothe and fall asleep on their own.

 For me personally, using the pacifier with my first baby caused me a lot of guilt.